 The intellectual support programme of ELES is focused equally upon the scholarship holders within the ‚doctoral student‘ category and those in the ’student‘ category.
 In addition to participation in biannual seminars stages by ELES, doctoral students also have the opportunity to contribute their own expertise by taking on the role of speakers at these events.
 This not only promotes the exchange of ideas within the study programme, but helps the doctoral students to present and research their own thoughts.
 The forum also offers doctoral candidates an opportunity to exchange their views on the structural and technical workings of the scholarship.
 In addition to this, ELES also works to help the doctoral scholarship holders make their work publicly available, and included within the public discourse; we facilitate public projects, such as book publications and exhibitions, and support the participation of doctoral students in conferences (etc.).

 In the doctoral scholarship category (Promovierenden-Initiative (PI)), representatives of the other twelve federally funded scholarship programmes (Begabtenförderungswerke) exchange information with one another and reflect upon and emphasise our intersectional interests.
-Representatives of PI also have an advisory vote as part of the ELES scholarship council (SiRa).
+Representatives of PI are partof the ELES scholarship council (StiRa) and have one vote.

 The aim of ELES is to financially and ideologically support Jews who demonstrate a sense of social responsibility and the ability to communicate beyond their own specialist knowledge and are therefore among those who can and will actively shape the future.
 In addition to outstanding university and research achievements, the scholarship holders are therefore also expected to show social commitment in Jewish communities, in the social sphere, in youth work, in student organisations and in their social environment.